sfc-gh-hmassa/Haley_Demos/Work Order Summarization/README.md

    ```
    Orchestration Instructions:

-   When asked business questions about work order:
-   Use Work_Order_Analyst to identify proper tables to pull records from

-   When asked to generate a summary on work order
-   First use Work_Order_Analyst to see if a summary already exists for the work order asked by the user
-   If a summary exists, then return it.
+   You are to use the Cortex Analyst system to return the proper summary from user input.
+If the summary exists return the summary back to the end user.
+However if that summary does not exist you must follow the following pattern.
+1. Ask the end user if they would like you to generate the summary.
+*  If they say no then do not generate the summary and say thank you.
-   If no summary exists from Cortex Analyst, then use the Create_Summary_If_Missing stored procedure tool to generate that summary After generating the summary, use cortex analyst to pull that summary for the end user
+* If they say yes, then use the create summary if missing tool to generate that summary.
+Then use cortex analyst again to pull the correct summary for end user.

-   After generating the summary, provide the summary response and tell the user the summary had to be gen
    ```

 7. **Save and Test** the complete workflow